top of page

 If something happened to you, know that you are not alone.
 There are resources available to aid with healing.

-• Call the First Step Hotline at 1-800-658-2683 to speak with a trained advocate for more information and resources.
+• Call the First Step Hotline at 1-800-658-2683 to speak with a trained advocate for more information and resources We providing assistance to survivors of domestic violence & sexual assault.

 • Visit online.rainn.org.
 Chat anonymously and confidentially with a support specialist who is trained to help.